10play/10tap-editor/website/docs/setup/advancedSetup.md

         find: '@10play/tentap-editor', // On our web bundle we only want to include web related code
         replacement: '@10play/tentap-editor/web',
       },
+      // We alias tiptap view and state to use the internal version of tiptap to avoid this error https://github.com/ueberdostiptap/issues/3869#issuecomment-2167931620
+      {
+        find: '@tiptap/pm/view',
+        replacement: '@10play/tentap-editor/web',
+      },
+      {
+        find: '@tiptap/pm/state',
+        replacement: '@10play/tentap-editor/web',
+      },
     ],
   },
   plugins: [react(), viteSingleFile()],